 Drivers of cognitive effort

-In our comparison of task environment, the only area where the state elections would appear to support citizens’ confidence in their own judgement is that compulsory voting drives a sense of duty.
-The fact that voting is compulsory in Australia was also discussed in most focus groups.
-While the impact of compulsory voting on citizens’ confidence in their own political judgment is hard to determine, several participants argued that compulsory voting forces citizens to make an informed decision and contributes towards a greater sense of civic responsibility:
+In our comparison of task environments, the area where the state elections would appear to support citizens’ confidence in their own judgement is that compulsory voting drives a sense of civic duty.
+This was discussed in most focus groups.
+At first, several participants argued that compulsory voting forces citizens to make an informed decision and effectively contributes towards a greater sense of civic responsibility:

 “I think it enforces you to have a look at what's going on and then you have some responsibility for how you're voting and you can't turn around and whinge about anything and everybody if you didn't take part in the process of voting” (Adelaide, retired)